influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

   - Optimize series iteration for queries that can be answered without inspecting TSM data.
   - Optimize queries with predicates that contain multiple measurements.

-- **API update**: Add a new route `/api/v2/resources` that returns a list of known resources to the platform, including the following resource types:
+- **API update**: Add a new route `/api/v2/resources` that returns a list of known resources to the platform, including the following resource types.
+This makes it easier to update all-access tokens with current resources:
 	- `AuthorizationsResourceType`
 	- `BucketsResourceType`
 	- `DashboardsResourceType`